troyfoster0324/Troy-Foster-Work-Day-Scheduler/docs/README.md

 ## Description

-In this project, I modified a starter code using jQuery to create a calendar application that allows the user to see the current time and save tasks that persist once the page is refreshed.
+Using starter code i proceded to use jQuery and javascript to make a functional work day scheduler.
+This application allows the user to create events/ tast based on the users local time.
+Refreshing the page will not delete saved task.

 ## Screenshot